btford/briantford.com/jade/blog/angular-bower.md

 ### Wrapper Modules

 I want to avoid having a million AngularJS apps that just wrap other libs.
-What do I mean by "wrap?"
+What do I mean by "wrap"?

 Let's say you have the `d3` library, and you want to use it in AngularJS.
 You could create a component called `angular-d3`, with a file like this: